badlogic/mariozechner.at/src/posts/2025-11-02-what-if-you-dont-need-mcp/index.md

 So how does this compare to the MCP servers I mentioned above?
 Well, to start, I can pull in the README whenever I need it and don't pay for it in every session.
 This is very similar to Anthropic's recently introduced skills capabilities.
 Except it's even more ad hoc and works with any coding agent.
 All I need to do is instruct my agent to read the README file.

 Side note: many folks including myself have used this kind of setup before Anthropic released their skills system.
 You can see something similar in my ["Prompts are Code" blog post](/posts/2025-06-02-prompts-are-code/) or my little [sitegeist.ai](https://sitegeist.ai).
 [Armin](https://lucumr.pocoo.org/2025/8/18/code-mcps/) has also touched on the power of Bash and code compared to MCPs previously.
+Anthropic's skills add progressive disclosure (love it) and they make them available to a non-technical audience across almost all their products (also love it).

 Speaking of the README, instead of pulling in 13,000 to 18,000 tokens like the MCP servers mentioned above, this README has a whopping 225 tokens.
 This efficiency comes from the fact that models know how to write code and use Bash.
 I'm conserving context space by relying heavily on their existing knowledge.